The Much Awaited Miele Condenser Dryer Post..

 Any Questions, Thoughts, Comments?

-The comments section is open, is there anything I didn’t explain clearly, or anything you want to know more about?
-Let me know..
+The comments section is closed because this post was written in 2007.
+You can always use the Contact Form to reach me if there is anything I didn’t explain clearly, or anything you want to know more about?
+Click here for the contact form.

 Now, see, I don’t have the brain power to wrap around the intricacies of your posts on blogging, but start talking about appliances and watch a big smile appear on my face!!
 I have the Bosch washer and dryer.
 (As you may have gathered, a lot of us in the states hadn’t heard of a condenser dryer!)